Special Collections Research Guidelines

 • Food and beverages are not allowed in the reading room.

 • Collection materials are non-circulating and may not leave the Reading Room.
-Patrons may be limited in the amount of collection material received at one time.
+Patrons may be limited in the collection material received at one time.

-• Marks may not be added or erased from collection material.
-Tracing over collection material or otherwise writing on top of material is not permitted.
+• Marks may not be added or erased from collection material, and tracing over or writing on top of it is not permitted.

 • Patrons should use one box of collection material at a time and should have only one folder or item out at a time.
 All collection materials must remain on the table while being researched.
-The staff will inform patrons if the use of gloves or book cradles is required, and these will be provided.
+The staff will inform patrons if gloves or book cradles are required, and these will be provided.

 • All items must be kept in the order in which they are found.
 Should a patron discover errors in arrangement or description, he/she should call this to the attention of the Special Collections staff person on duty.
-Patrons may not rearrange or in any way alter the order, contents, or descriptions of collection materials.
+Patrons may not rearrange or alter the order, contents, or descriptions of collection materials in any way.

-• When patrons are finished with their research, leave collection materials on the table, and inform the staff whether or not you intend to return.
+• When patrons finish their research, leave collection materials on the table, and inform the staff whether or not you intend to return.

 Research Procedures

-• Patrons must complete and sign a Patron Information Form and read and agree to abide by the rules and procedures set forth in the Materials Use Policies as defined on this Web page.
+• Patrons must complete and sign a Patron Information Form and read and agree to abide by the rules and procedures outlined in the Materials Use Policies as defined on this Web page.

 • Patrons request access to collection materials using the Paging Request Form.
 Patrons request photocopies or digital reproductions using the Reproduction Request Form.